 - What to do on Boipeba Island – Tourist Guide

-- Camamu: Historical Attractions and the Beauties of Camamu Bay
+- Camamu: Historical attractions and the beauty of Camamu Bay

-- Barra Grande Village in Bahia: Complete Guide for Tourists
+- Village of Barra Grande in Bahia: Complete guide for tourists

-- Morro de São Paulo runway: for single-engine aircraft.
+- Morro de São Paulo airstrip: For single-engine aircraft.

-The Costa do Dendê is a destination that blends nature, history and culture, ideal for those seeking authentic experiences on the coast of Bahia.
+The Costa do Dendê is a destination that combines nature, history and culture, ideal for those seeking authentic experiences on the Bahia coast.

 Costa do Dendê Tourist Guide in Bahia